pepopowitz/stevenhicks.me/blog/2022/11/breaking-problems-down-a-case-study.md

 One example of this was mentioned above — [introducing a "next" version of the docs][pr-next-version], which was shipped separately from any content changes.
 After it was merged, I was free to twiddle with content all I wanted, but I wouldn't have wanted someone to have to review both types of changes in one place.

-In fact, as soon as I started creating the "next" version of the docs, I discovered another _separate_ infrastructural change that I wanted to make.
-I noticed while playing around with my "next" version changes that the multiple sets of versions were going to create a mess of hard-coded versions in URLs when linking across the documentation.
-Rather than cram the two infrastructural changes together, I shipped [the linking PR][pr-cross-linking] first, and [the "next" version PR][pr-next-version] second.
+Another example — [while I was moving Optimize documentation into its own section for the first time][pr-first-version], I noticed that the multiple sets of versions were going to create a cross-linking mess.
+We'd end up with hard-coded versions in URLs when linking across the documentation, and have to update them whenever new versions were released.
+Before completing [the first Optimize docs PR][pr-first-version], I introduced [an infrastructural enhancement for cross-linking][pr-cross-linking].

 Sequence in this case probably didn't matter too much; the importance to me was that I had two related but distinct changes, and I wanted to keep the history of them separate.
 Aside from making it easier to review, this approach prevents [one ready feature from being held up by one disputed feature][original-what-is-small].

 ## Splitting stories

-Even though there was a ton of content to move in this project, there presented two pretty natural ways to split the content into smaller pieces: by version, and by content section.
+Even though there was a ton of content to move in this project, there presented two natural ways to split the content into smaller pieces: by version, and by content section.

 Splitting by version was something we noticed up front.
 We could iterate through the different versions, starting with the most recent version and ending with the oldest, and migrate content one version at a time.
 This also presented itself midway through the project as an opportunity to defer work.
 As we worked through newer versions, we realized that the oldest versions were less important to us, and we de-prioritized them.